 - have slurred speech

-In cases that progress beyond a throat infection, diphtheria toxin spreads through the bloodstream and can lead to potentially life-threatening complications that affect other organs, such as the heart and kidneys.
-The toxin can cause damage to the heart that affects its ability to pump blood or the kidneys' ability to clear wastes.
-It also can cause nerve damage, eventually leading to paralysis.
-Up to 40% to 50% of those who don't get treated can die.
+In diphtheria cases that progress beyond a throat infection, the toxin spreads through the bloodstream.
+This can lead to potentially life-threatening problems that affect other organs, such as the heart and kidneys.
+The toxin can:

 Preventing diphtheria depends almost completely on giving the diphtheria/tetanus/pertussis vaccine to children (DTaP) and non-immunized adolescents and adults (Tdap).
-After a single dose of Tdap, adolescents and adults should receive a booster shot with the diphtheria/tetanus vaccine (Td) every 10 years.
-Most cases of diphtheria occur in people who haven't received the vaccine at all or haven't received the entire course.
+After a single dose of Tdap, teens and adults should get a booster shot with the Tdap or the diphtheria/tetanus vaccine (Td) every 10 years.
+Most cases of diphtheria happen in people who aren't vaccinated at all or who didn't get all their shots.

-The Tdap vaccine is also recommended for all pregnant women during the second half of each pregnancy, regardless of whether or not they had the vaccine before, or when it was last given.
+The Tdap vaccine is also recommended for all pregnant women during the second half of each pregnancy, even if they've had the vaccine before.

 The immunization schedule calls for: